nkdAgility/NKDAgility.com/site/content/resources/blog/2013/2013-09-17-issue-tfs-2013-tf255466-previous-update-installation-requires-restart/index.md

 resourceType: blog
 slug: issue-tfs-2013-tf255466-previous-update-installation-requires-restart
 aliases:
   - /blog/issue-tfs-2013-tf255466-previous-update-installation-requires-restart
 tags:
   - pendingfilerenameoperations
   - tf254027
   - tf255466
   - tfs
   - tfs-2013
 categories:
   - problems-and-puzzles
-coverImage: metro-problem-icon-4-4.png
+preview: metro-problem-icon-4-4.png
 ---

 After you have installed SQL Server 2012 Service Pack 1 you may encounter the error “TF255466 A previous update or installation requires a restart” when trying to install TFS 2013.